 Check out Ruben's website

 Check out these cycle skills workshops happening in your area.

 Police continue to target non-compliant cyclists who are not wearing cycle helmets.
 If you cycle without a helmet you risk receiving a $55 infringement penalty.

-Check out the New Zealand Transport Agency website to read about sharing the road with pedestrians
+Check out New Zealand Transport Agency to read about sharing the road with pedestrians

 Read the Road Safety Strategy

 Council's Road Safety Strategy outlines how we aim to reduce the incidence and severity of crashes in the Matamata-Piako area.